Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 var tenantBlogs = db.Blogs.IgnoreQueryFilters().ToList();
 ```

 The query filter is applied only at the root level of a query.
-Any entity classes loaded via `Include` or `ThenInclude` are not filtered, but if all entity classes involved in a query have the `MultiTenant` data annotation then all results are associated to the same `TenantContext`.
+Any entity classes loaded via `Include` or `ThenInclude` are not filtered, but if all entity classes involved in a query have the `[MultiTenant]` attribute then all results are associated to the same tenant.

-### Updating and Deleting Data
+## Updating and Deleting Data
 Updated or deleted entities are checked to make sure they are associated with the `TenantContext`.
 If an entity is associated with a different `TenantContext` then a `MultiTenantException` is thrown in `SaveChanges` or `SaveChangesAsync`:

 ```